Rohitmantha/Video-or-Image-to-ASCII-Art/README.md

 ## Deployment

-to Run this project run the main.py file
+To run this project run the main.py file

 ```bash
   python main.py